 You should use different folders to develop for different Versions of RTC.
 I usually follow the pattern /RTC<version>Dev, where version is the version of the release.
 For example for 4.0.1 /RTC401Dev/ as root. see the image blow.
 It is a best practice to keep the file name short, especially on Windows, because that OS struggles with long path names you tend to get with Eclipse.

-I strongly recommend to set up a test server based on Tomcat and Derby for deployment tests.
+If you want to develop client or server extensions, I strongly recommend to set up a test server based on Tomcat and Derby for deployment tests.
 I use the JKE Banking aka Money that Matters example for all my initial tests.
 If necessary, I deploy custom templates and create customized project areas on my test server.
 It is possible to backup the test server to be able to repeat deployment tests without always having to set up a new test server.
 With Tomcat and Derby you can zip the complete install folder for backup and unzip it to restore.
 This can be improved if you just backup and zip the data required.
 You can find some more details about what is required for backing up here.

 As a general best practice, at least on Windows, use 7Zip to zip and unzip files related to Jazz and RTC.
 The zip tool built into Windows has problems with long path names and just does not work reliable.
 See the article Workaround: Rational Team Concert SDK .zip fails to extract on Windows because of long file path for details.